 Distributed Patient record

 In a distributed architecture, multiple systems keep separate patient records concerning the same patient.
 These records are not considered duplicates, but contain a distributed, potentially overlapping view of the patient's data.
 Each such record may have its own focus or maintaining organization and there need not be a sense of one record being more complete or more authorative than another.
-In such cases, links of type 'seealso' can be used to point to other patient records.
+In such cases, links of type 'see also' can be used to point to other patient records.
 It is not a requirement that such links are bilateral.

-Patient vs Person vs Patient.Link
+Patient vs. Person vs. Patient.Link

 The Person resource on the surface appears to be very similar to the Patient resource, and the usage for it is very similar to using the Patient.Link capability.
 The intention of the Person resource is to be able to link instances of resources together that are believed to be the same individual.
 This includes across resource types, such as RelatedPerson, Practitioner, Patient and even other Person resources.
 The Patient Link however is only intended to be used for Patient resources.

 The primary use case for the Person resource is to be able to support Person registries that do not necessarily have a healthcare context, and are able to identify and quantify confidence levels that this is the same person.
 This could include consumer portals where the actual maintainer of the Person information is the actual person themselves.
-A system could use the Person entry to cross check changes to information applied to one part of a record to values in another system. e.g. A Consumer updates his contact numbers and address when moving in his Person record, and then a Patient Administation system is able to see that this data is changed, and prompt the organization to follow up with the patient that was linked to the person record if they want their details updated, or if they no longer need services and they should be cancelled, as they've moved from the area.
+A system could use the Person entry to cross check changes to information applied to one part of a record to values in another system. e.g. A Consumer updates his contact numbers and address when moving in his Person record, and then a Patient Administration system is able to see that this data is changed, and prompt the organization to follow up with the patient that was linked to the person record if they want their details updated, or if they no longer need services and they should be cancelled, as they've moved from the area.

-Patient.Contact vs RelatedPerson
+Patient.Contact vs. RelatedPerson

 The contact component on the Patient Resource should be used for storing people to contact information.
 Where a system has a separate record for other people for purposes other than just the contact details, The RelatedPerson resource should be used.
 This includes cases where these related people are actually contributing to the record, and need to be referenced individually (e.g. CarePlan.Participant, Encounter, DocumentReference, Appointment) where the Patient.Contact component cannot be used.

-It is not expected that these records will be used for primary care provider, this information should be stored in the Patient.careProvider field.
+It is not expected that these records will be used for primary care provider; this information should be stored in the Patient.careProvider field.

 Merging records